Cubs vs. Brewers Player Props Betting Odds

 Contreras Stats

-- Contreras heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .300 with a double, a home run, a walk and five RBI.
+- Contreras takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .368 with a double, a home run, a walk and six RBI.

 Contreras Recent Games